-by Mike Belknap and Tim Chaffey
+by Mike Belknap & Tim Chaffey

-One of the most important issues relating to the Bible's Flood account is the topic of animals on the Ark.
-The estimated numbers, sizes, and types of Ark animals impacts nearly every aspect of the vessel's interior operations, including time and labor expenditures, food and water needs, space and waste management, and enclosure design.1
+One of the most important issues relating to the Bible's flood account is the topic of animals on the ark.
+The estimated numbers, sizes, and types of ark animals impact nearly every aspect of the vessel's interior operations, including time and labor expenditures, food and water needs, space and waste management, and enclosure design.1

-The subject of fitting and caring for all the required animals on the Ark is a significant point of contention between biblical creationists and skeptics.
+The subject of fitting and caring for all the required animals on the ark is a significant point of contention between biblical creationists and skeptics.
 However, properly addressing these concerns is more complicated than a mere compilation of data about different animal species.
 First, we have to answer some fundamental questions.

-Which animals were required on the Ark?
+Which Animals Were Required on the Ark?

-The Bible informs us that the Ark housed representatives of every land-dependent, air-breathing animal-ones that could not otherwise survive the Flood (Genesis 7:21-23).
-Conversely, Noah did not care for marine animals, and he probably did not need to bring insects, with the possible exception of delicate insects like butterflies and moths-since most insects could survive outside the Ark.
-Also, they take in oxygen through spiracles in their skin, and the Bible specifies that those creatures killed outside of the Ark were those "in whose nostrils was the breath of the spirit of life."
+The Bible informs us that the ark housed representatives of every land-dependent, air-breathing animal-ones that could not otherwise survive the flood (Genesis 7:21-23).
+Conversely, Noah did not care for marine animals, and he probably did not need to bring insects, with the possible exception of delicate insects like butterflies and moths-since most insects could survive outside the ark.
+Also, they take in oxygen through spiracles in their skin, and the Bible specifies that those creatures killed outside of the ark were those "in whose nostrils was the breath of life."